-Kaiser Cattle Home Page Mission Statement Cow Contract Cow Families Calves
+Kaiser Cattle Home Page Mission Statement Cow Contract Herd Health Cow Families

-If you have a herd of several hundred cattle, the death of one cow from a preventable disease is not pleasant.
-If you have a herd of 3 or 10 or even 25, the death of one cow from a preventable disease is a much bigger issue.
-With that in mind, our goal is to provide our customers with the animals of optimum health, excellent temperament, maximum longevity, and minimal risk of infectious disease.
-We are Michigan’s only TB-Accredited Free, Brucellosis Certified, and Johne’s Status 4 Herd.
-In addition, all our cows are negative for the genetic defect PHA.
+Our goal is to provide our customers with the animals of optimum health, excellent temperament, maximum longevity, and minimal risk of infectious disease.
+We are Michigan’s only TB-Accredited Free, Brucellosis Certified, and Johne’s Level 6 Herd.
+Our cow herd tests negative for BLV (bovine leukemia virus).
+In addition, our cows are free of the lethal genetic defects TH (tibial hemimelia), PHA (pulmonary hypoplasia with anasarca), OS (osteopetrosis aka marble bone) and MA (alpha mannosidosis).
+We guarantee all our calves are free of these defects.
 Few herds across the entire country have achieved this elite herd health status.

 HERD HEALTH

-Breeding: All cows and heifers are bred AI, with particular attention paid to calving ease for heifers and 2 year olds.
-Cows are bred off natural heat and a variety of different synch programs, including Ovasynch, Lutalyse, and CIDRs.
-This year we will be adding ultrasound - for early diagnosis of pregnancy as well as fetal sexing.
+Breeding: All heifers are bred AI, with particular attention paid to calving ease for heifers.
+Cows are bred primarily off natural heat but also a variety of different synch programs.
+We ultrasound our cows - for early diagnosis of pregnancy, twins, as well as fetal sexing.

-Calf care: Close up cows are brought up to the barn and have access to a deeply bedded 40 x 50 pen and 1-acre lot.
+: Close up cows are brought up to the barn and have access to a deeply bedded 40 x 50 pen and 1-acre lot.
 Cows calve in 12 x 24 pens.
 Pens have dirt floors and are cleaned, limed, and covered with lots of fresh straw.
-Prior to calving, the cows udder and vulva is clipped.
-The barn is an 90 x 60 structure with a roof and a west wall (no north or south walls) that abuts at a 90 degree angle an 80 x 40 “old barn” that has the chute, machine and hay storage, office, and an alleyway.
-The ventilation is excellent, and cows and calves are kept out of the wind by plywood panels hung on gates (which are removed in spring, summer and fall).
-The combination of excellent ventilation and vaccination program keeps our pneumonia problems to almost zero.
+Prior to calving, the cow’s udder and vulva is clipped.
+The barn is a 90 x 60 structure with a roof and a west wall (no north or south walls) that abuts at a 90 degree angle an 80 x 40 “old barn” that has the chute, machine and hay storage, office, and an alleyway.
+The ventilation is excellent, and cows and calves are kept out of the wind by tarps and plywood panels hung on gates (which are removed in spring, summer and fall).
+The combination of excellent ventilation and vaccination program means we have zero problems with pneumonia.
+We calve out many of our cows in the dead of winter.
+We strongly believe that it is critical not only the calf’s survival, but also for long term that the calf receive colostrum asap after birth and that the calf be warm and dry (the beauty of the calf warmer).
+All calves receive colostrum or colostrum replacer within 1 hour of birth.
+Studies have shown early delivery of colostrum provides the optimum time for absorption of antibodies.
+Studies have also shown that warm calves absorb colostrum better than cold calves.
+Thus for immediate and long term health we put a premium on the getting calves warm, dry and full of colostrum within the first hour after birth.

-Horned calves are paste dehorned within the first week after birth.
-Calves that are paste dehorned receive analgesia and anti-inflammatory drugs to decrease pain and stress.
-Steer calves are banded early in life and receive tetanus vaccine as well as anti-inflammatory medication to decrease pain and swelling.
+We have few horned calves but all calves born homozygous for the horned gene are disbudded and receive receive analgesia and anti-inflammatory drugs to decrease pain and stress.
+Steer calves are banded early in life and receive tetanus vaccine as well as analgesia and anti-inflammatory medication to decrease pain and swelling.
 Calves are closely monitored.
 We have not had a problem with scours (knock on wood) so we do not use any of the scour vaccines.
-Calves have free access to their own space (NO cows allowed), deeply bedded in straw, with alfalfa hay and grain mixture containing calf manna pellets.
+Calves have free access to their own space (NO cows allowed), deeply bedded in straw, with grass hay

 Vaccinations: We have an aggressive vaccination program for both cows and calves.
-Cows are vaccinated annually with Cattlemaster Gold FP5 and 5 way Lepto.
-In 2004 we began vaccinating for Lepto hardjo bovis, and this is repeated annually.
-Cows are also vaccinated annually for rabies.
-Cows are all vaccinated with 7-way clostridial vaccine and boostered occasionally.
+Cows are vaccinated annually with Cattlemaster Gold FP5 and 5 way Lepto and Lepto hardjo bovis.
+Cows are also vaccinated annually for rabies and clostridial diseases.

 Calves are vaccinated prior to weaning with Bovi-Shield FP 5L5.
-After weaning, calves are boosted with Bovi-Shield and vaccinated with Alpha 7.
+After weaning, calves are boosted with Bovi-Shield and vaccinated for clostridial diseases.
 Steers are vaccinated with tetanus prior to banding.
-Bulls are vaccinated for haemophilus and pasteurella, and heifers are Bang’s vaccinated and vaccinated for Lepto hardjo.
+Heifers are Bang’s vaccinated.
 Bull and heifer calves are vaccinated for rabies.

 Deworming:

-All cattle are dewormed with pour-on (Cydectin or Dectomax) in early winter, spring, and fall.
+All cattle are dewormed with pour-on (Cydectin or Dectomax) in spring and fall.

-Mineral: Cows have access to Crystalyx Brigade throughout the year and Rabon tubs in fly season.
+Mineral: Cows have access to Crystalyx Brigade or Fescue-Phos throughout the year

-Annual testing for disease: Our entire herd is tested every year for bovine tuberculosis, brucellosis, and Johne’s disease.
-Our entire herd tested negative for these diseases on every test, including the most recent in 2007.
+Annual testing for disease: Our entire herd is tested every year for bovine tuberculosis and brucellosis.
+Because we are Johne’s level 6 (the highest level signifying the lowest risk of JD infection) we are on a two-year testing program for Johne’s disease.
+Our entire herd tested negative for these diseases on every test

-Testing for TH and PHA: In 2006 we tested our entire cow herd for PHA – all our cows test negative for PHA.
+Testing for genetic defects:: In 2006 we tested our entire cow herd for PHA – all our cows test negative for PHA.
 A preference for older maternal genetics, luck, and not using popular AI sires combined to give us a PHA free cow herd.

-All of our cows are purebred Maine-Anjou without Shorthorn breeding.
+We only use bulls tested free for TH, PHA, OS and MA.
 Our embryo donors (Hardings Eloquence, aka Lamont and Kaisers Kumquat) test negative for both TH and PHA.
-We guarantee all our calves are negative for both TH and PHA.
+We guarantee all our calves are negative for both these genetic defects.

-We believe that TH and PHA are bad for the breed, bad for our cows, bad for our reputation, and bad for the industry.
-Now that there are tests for both defects we will not use carrier bulls, now will we use untested bulls..
+We believe that TH, PHA, OS, and MA are bad for the breed, bad for our cows, bad for our reputation, and bad for the industry.
+Now that there are tests for both defects we will not use carrier bulls, nor will we use untested bulls.
 Furthermore, we believe that selling carriers for breeding stock is the WRONG thing to do, and we will not do it. (for more information on TH and PHA see articles).

 FEDERAL PROGRAMS